burakayy7/blog--old/_posts/2021-06-06-IMU-Measurments.md

 Well, I decided to look into Paul McWhorter

 Because the accelerometer measures accelerations on the sensor.
 So it is sensative to vibrations, which are very common on a plane.
+So I tried to apply a Low Pass Filter.
+Which basically filters out high frequency change, or vibrations.
+But this resulted in it being slow

+So how do we fix the problem?
+Well we could use the gyroscope.

+To learn how to do this, I wathced Paul McWhorter's IMU series which was a huge help.
+He is awesome and a great teacher.